09Deep/09Deep.github.io/README.md

 ## Acknowledgement

 This theme is developed by [Sproogen.](https://github.com/sproogen/)
 This theme is taken from [jekyll-themes.com](https://jekyll-themes.com/modern-resume/)

+Thanks to my team member Alyson and Vlad for reviewing my project and give me helpful feedback.